List the binary layout requirements of a COM interface.

 The placement of functions in a vtable is called vtable order.

-IUnknown
+IUnknown COM Interface

-Besides providing application-specific functionality, a COM interface must also provide methods to support interface navigation and lifetime management.
-These methods are QueryInterface, AddRef, and Release.
 Collectively, these three methods are called IUnknown.
 The first three pointers in every vtable associated with a COM interface must point to the IUnknown methods (i.e. QueryInterface, AddRef, and Release) in order.

-COM does not support implementation inheritance.
-Unlike C++, in COM there is no way to inherit member functions and member variables from a base class.
+Inheritance: COM does not support implementation inheritance.
+Unlike C++, in COM there is no way to inherit member functions[1] and member variables from a base class.
 However, the standard convention used in COM is to say, "All COM interfaces inherit from IUnknown."
 What we really mean is that all COM interfaces implement the methods of IUnknown in vtable order, i.e., QueryInterface, AddRef, and Release are the first three functions in every COM interface.

 C++ and virtual member functions

 C++ is the language of choice for developing COM applications.
+One of the reasons for this is that C++ compilers place

-One of the reasons for this is that C++ compilers place virtual member functions of a class into a vtable.
+virtual member functions of a class into a vtable.

-Defining COM interface
+Defining COM interface:

-The following code declares a C++ class that, when instantiated, implements a COM interface called IMyComInterface:
+The following code declares a C++ class that, when instantiated, implements a COM interface called IMyComInterface

 class CIMyComInterface {